ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 # REST

-**R3.1** The RPP architecture MUST use the principles of the [@!REST] architectural style.
+**R3.1** RPP architecture MUST use the principles of the [@!REST] architectural style.
 A RPP server MUST conform to at least level 2 of the [@!RICHARDSON] Maturity Model (RMM).

-**R3.2** The RPP architecture MUST follow Resource-Oriented Architecture [@!ROI].
+**R3.2** RPP architecture MUST follow Resource-Oriented Architecture [@!ROI].

-**R3.3** The RPP specification MUST strive to minimise round trips between client and server.
+**R3.3** RPP specification MUST strive to minimise round trips between client and server.
 Approaches, where client would need to make multiple requests each time to discover resource URL or server capabilities in order to perform operation SHOULD be used sparingly and be always well justified.

 **R3.4** *Merged with R12.1*

 **R3.5** RPP specifications SHOULD incorporate a machine-readable and well-established API specification, such as [!@OpenAPI] or [@!RAML].
 This will facilitate documentation, testing, code generation, and user-friendly extension descriptions.
 RPP MUST NOT require what API specification technology is to be used.
 The RPP core documents and extension documents may also choose different API specification solutions, this choice is left to the document authors.

-**R3.6** The RPP architecture MUST define a common pattern to allow a single resource to be addressable via multiple, alternative identifiers in its URL.
+**R3.6** RPP architecture MUST define a common pattern to allow a single resource to be addressable via multiple, alternative identifiers in its URL.
 The protocol MUST specify that one address is canonical, and any alternative addresses for the same resource MUST be treated as aliases resolving to the canonical resource.

 # Data Model